OPT4SMART/ChoiRbot/README.md

 - Develop planning and control schemes
 - Connect with external motion capture hardware (see also our [ROS 2 Vicon Bridge](https://github.com/OPT4SMART/ros2-vicon-receiver))
 - Run experiments on your robotic fleet
-- Perform realistic simulations with [Gazebo](http://gazebosim.org) and visualize data with [RVIZ](https://github.com/ros2/rviz)
+- Perform realistic simulations with [Gazebo Harmonic](https://gazebosim.org/docs/harmonic/getstarted/) and [Webots R2025a](https://cyberbotics.com/), visualizing data with [RVIZ](https://github.com/ros2/rviz)

 ## Requirements and Installation
-**ChoiRbot** requires ROS 2 Dashing Diademata to be installed on your system.
+**ChoiRbot** requires ROS 2 Jazzy Jalisco to be installed on your system.

 It relies on